A generalized three lines lemma in Hardy-like spaces: The Euler-Lagrange equations

 for some constant $c>0$.
 Then $h$ is an optimizer of problem~\eqref{eq:pq3lineproblem} and $m$ is an optimizer of the dual problem~\eqref{eq:dualproblem}. \end{lemma}

 Let us now make some comments on the Euler-Lagrange equations~\eqref{eq:ELeq0} and \eqref{eq:ELeq1}.
-First, we note that in the special case where either $p=2$ or $q=2$, equations~\eqref{eq:ELeq0} and \eqref{eq:ELeq1} implies that $m$ and $h$ are in fact meromorphic/holomorphic extensions of each other.
-In \cite{CCR24}, this observation (together with a different Blaschke factorization as the one stated in Lemma~\ref{lem:blaschkefactorization}) allowed to reduce the problem to a Euler-lagrange equation for a single holomorphic function, for which a solution could be constructed via the Fourier transform of a principal value distribution \cite[Lemma 4.6]{CCR24}.
+First, we note that in the special case where either $p=2$ or $q=2$, equations~\eqref{eq:ELeq0} and \eqref{eq:ELeq1} imply that $m$ and $h$ are in fact meromorphic/holomorphic extensions of each other.
+In \cite{CCR24}, this observation (together with a different Blaschke factorization as the one stated in Lemma~\ref{lem:blaschkefactorization}) allowed to reduce the problem to a Euler-Lagrange equation for a single holomorphic function, for which a solution could be constructed via the Fourier transform of a principal value distribution \cite[Lemma 4.6]{CCR24}.
 Extending this approach to the general $p,q$ case is a non-trivial task mostly because it requires the construction of two phase functions (one for $h$ and one for $m$) satisfying (linear versions) of equations~\eqref{eq:ELeq0} and \eqref{eq:ELeq1}.
-Moreover, this construction relies on a representation of the form $h(z) = \ee^{\alpha(z)}$, which only holds for everywhere non-vanishing functions $h$, a property that is a priori not clear for the optimizers of the three lines problem.

 For the proof of Lemma~\ref{lem:eulerlagrange}, we shall need an additional lemma.
 This lemma turns out to considerably simplify the approach used in \cite[Section 4]{CCR24}; it gives an explicit formula for the product of primal and dual optimizers by combining equations~\eqref{eq:ELeq0} and \eqref{eq:ELeq1} with the Schwarz reflection principle (Lemma~\ref{lem:schwarzreflection}) and Liouville's theorem.